 Researchers and staff at Long Marine Lab have developed specially designed tanks and equipment that are used for studying marine mammal diving physiology, bioacoustics, and cognition.
-Facilities for marine mammal work include five large pools and five smaller pools.
+Facilities for marine mammal work include five large pools and five smaller pools (all currently under renovation).
 The largest pool is designed to be acoustically quiet and has an underwater viewing lab with large windows.
-The population of marine mammals at the lab currently includes two Atlantic bottlenose dolphins, three California sea lions, and a harbor seal.
+The population of marine mammals at the lab has been relocated to other facilities during the 2016-17 construction.

 Additional research facilities at Long Marine Lab include seawater laboratories for plankton and marine invertebrate research; radioisotope labs; environmental analytical labs, for extraction and precise measurements of trace levels of organic pollutants in water and tissue; a culture lab for marine invertebrate larvae and juveniles; a research SCUBA-diving, small-boat, and field-research support facility; and a station for remote sensing of surface currents.

 Find out more about the Long Marine Lab and the Institute for Marine Sciences at UCSC.